How cloud ERP benefits your business

 It is vital that companies take all necessary measures to keep their servers, data, network, systems and users safe from the threat of cyber attacks.

-That means, for example, keeping software up-to-date, using secure processes like encryption and authentication.
+This means, for example, keeping software up-to-date, using secure processes such as encryption and authentication.

 It is therefore necessary to follow good update and security practices to know if your server is secure or not.